 In general, extended warranties don’t cover maintenance costs items like oil changes, timing belt replacements, and tune-ups.
-Components subject to wear and tear, including brake pads and windshield wipers, are typically not covered as well as glass damage and rust.
+Components subject to wear and tear, including brake pads and windshield wipers, typically are not covered, nor is glass damage or rust.

 What are the Expected Costs of an Extended Car Warranty?

 Extended car warranty companies are notorious for not quoting prices upfront.
 Our research shows, however, that you can expect to pay between $300 to $4,000 upfront for a plan.
-Many plans also come with deductibles too which can typically run $100.
+Many plans also come with deductibles which typically can run $100.

 There are many factors that affect the price of coverage.
 Older cars with more mileage tend to be more expensive to cover.
-Coverage for complex electronics, including power seat controls, voice activation, sensors, cruise control, LCD screens, GPS, can cost extra.
+Coverage for complex electronics, including power seat controls, voice activation, sensors, cruise control, LCD screens, or GPS can cost extra.

 Is Paying for an Extended Car Warranty Worth It?